AI security for systems with real authority

 Build

-Create the smallest useful system: policies, automation, review gates, roadmaps, or architecture changes.
+Create the smallest useful system: permission changes, approval gates, evidence trails, roadmaps, or architecture updates.

 04